 BSF returns body of teen killed in border firing

-The Indian Border Security Force (BSF) handed over the body of Bangladeshi teenager Jayanta Kumar Singh early this morning after a company commander flag meeting.
+The Indian Border Security Force (BSF) handed over the body of Bangla-deshi teenager Jayanta Kumar Singh early yesterday after a company commander flag meeting.

 Jayanta died in BSF firing along the Kantivita border in Thakurgaon's Baliadangi upazila on Monday.